deibit/cansina/README.md

 Cansina is a (yet another) Web Content Discovery Application.

-It takes general available dictionaries of common path and files used by web applications and make URL requests looking back to the server response code.
+It takes general available lists of common path and files used by web applications and make URL requests looking back to the server response code.
 Cansina stores the information in a sqlite database (omitting 404 responses).
 One for every new url (think this as a kind of projects feature) and the same database for every new payload on the same url.